aculab-com/react-native-aculab-client/src/AculabCall-README.md

 This component implements Aculab webRTC services in the React Native project.
 This component extends class AcuMobCom.
 You can write a custom class that extends this component and uses its state variables and methods.

-Please visit the [Demo App](https://github.com/aculab-com/react-native-aculab-client/tree/main/example-AculabCall) to see it being used practice.
+Please visit the [Example App](https://github.com/aculab-com/react-native-aculab-client/tree/main/example-AculabCall) to see it being used practice.

 ## Installation